schatekar/blog/_posts/2017-12-15-building-a-user-friendly-chatbot.md

 Do you want your bot to come across as a machine or as a human.
 This is very important and will go a long way in giving your bot a character.
 Generally, bots with machine-like characters will be mostly very static in their conversations.
 On the other hand human-like bots will engage their users with lively conversations.

 Once you have done that, think of a bot persona.
 A number of factors will drive the bot persona - demographics of the target customer base, business domain and the task at hand, to name a few.
 Bot persona will help you greatly when you are work out responses to different situations.

+## #2 - Watch the tone of voice

+> Thanks to [Catherine Hornby](https://twitter.com/Cat4052) for this tip.
+After you have picked up a persona for your bot, it is essential to decide how that persona will respond in different conversations e.g. formal, informal, use of slang, colloquialism etc. When doing UX designs, we tend to put together style guides and color pallets to help wider teams come up consistent UI design.
+The same can be done with bots.
+You can have a copywriter put together a conversation style guide for different bot persona.
+Anyone building a bot conversation can refer to this style guide and come up with consistent bot responses.

-## #2 - Be humorous
+## #3 - Be humorous
 Humour is everywhere around us, so why not with bots?
 When we ran the first internal test of our bot, a significant proportion of conversations started with users trying to be humorous.
 Even when your bot is built around a non-humorous business problem, the moment users find out that they are talking to a bot, there will always be a few who would try to be naughty and start saying funny things to the bot.
 You may not want to go overboard with handling every possibility in the universe but having humorous responses to some funny statements from the users will make your bot stand out.

-## #3 - Do not be monotonous
+## #4 - Do not be monotonous
 This is the most important thing.
 Over time, your users will keep coming back to the bot and ask similar questions.
 It is easy to build a non-lively conversation by having the bot respond in a monotonous manner.
 Imagine you welcome every time the user starts talking to the bot.
 If you welcome the user by saying "Welcome back Bob" every time, then soon, that will become very monotonous and less engaging for the user.

 It does not take a lot to bring variation in bot responses if you are using tools like [Watson Conversation](https://www.ibm.com/watson/services/conversation/) or [Microsoft Bot Framework](https://dev.botframework.com/).
 Most of us will ignore this during development as it's an overhead.
 But do not forget to add this in before you go live or even go out for a wider beta test.
 And do not add variations just for the welcome message but for every response that is coming back from the bot.

-## #4 - Handle small talk
+## #5 - Handle small talk
 Small talk is relatively straightforward to handle and very easy to fall through the cracks.
 Some bot services like [Dialog Flow](https://dialogflow.com/) will handle small talk automatically for you.
 All you have to do it enable it.
 But for others, you need to build conversations around small talk.
 If you are sailing in this boat, consider the following

 1. Greet the user with a welcome message at the beginning of the conversation and assume that user may reply with small talk like "thanks", "hello".